 - Gather feedback from the larger West Side community and provide to WSU recommendations on proposed or ongoing initiatives.

 - Serve on another WSU Committee or Working Group (e.g. Leadership Council, Operations Committee or initiative Working Group).

 - Provide strategic guidance and tactical assistance to Operations Committee and Working Groups as needed (e.g. resource and community referrals.)

-The ideal candidate possesses a passion for social justice issues and can demonstrate a clear call to service.
-This person plays a role in the West Side community that gives them the ability to credibly reach a multitude of West Side residents (i.e. long-time resident, educator, faith leader, youth leader, community based org employee, small business owner, healthcare provider) .
-Preference will be given to West Side residents.
+Members possess a passion for social justice issues and demonstrate a clear call to service.
+They plays a role in the West Side community that gives them the ability to credibly reach a multitude of West Side residents (i.e. long-time resident, educator, faith leader, youth leader, community based org employee, small business owner, healthcare provider).

-Although not required, the ideal candidate may also have some experience being a leader in their community and have some working knowledge in one or more of the following fields: Education, Economic Vitality, Healthcare, and Community Development.
+Members may also have some experience as a leader in their community and have some working knowledge in one or more of the following fields: Education, Economic Vitality, Healthcare, and Community Development.